Sailing Instructions - 2018

 Personal buoyancy for all persons in the boat.

-20 - If any club member is required to be the ROOD or any member is representing the club at an away fixture they will be given average points for that series.
+20 - If any club member is required to do a sailing duty they shall be given 3 points for that race or races.
+Sailors assisting other sailors shall be awarded 3 points at the discretion of the Vice Commodore.
+If any member is representing the club at an away fixture they will be given average points for that series.

 21 - These sailing instructions may be altered for any race by a written notice shown on the course blackboard up to 15 minutes before the 5 minute gun of the race for which they are to apply.

 22 - To qualify for any of the Clubs trophies at the end of the season, the helmsman must have been a paid up member of the club and all boat fees paid in full. (see SS Club Rules - Rule 15)

 23 - The Race Officer is the nominated deputy to the Vice Commodore for the duration of the race; he is therefore the only on-shore person who is protestable.
 Any aid given to the ROOD by any other persons (e.g. an Hon.
 Starter) does not remove the responsibility from the ROOD.
 Before a race the Vice Commodore or Flag officer may define the weather conditions as unsuitable for racing.
 Unless rescinded that decision means that no racing under the Burgee of Shanklin Sailing Club may take place that day.

 24 - Members' Responsibility

 A member is entirely responsible for his/her own safety, whether afloat or ashore, and nothing whether at the club or in the sailing instructions or any-where else reduces this responsibility.